 - Psychoeducation – Provides information about causes and effects of the particular mental illness to expand understanding of the condition, reduce feelings of helplessness and increase opportunities for better self-care

 - Psychotherapy – Employs evidence-based treatment methods, such as cognitive behavioral, dialectical behavioral, solution-focused, family and group therapies, to enhance your sense of well-being

-- Expressive therapy groups – Incorporate art, dance/movement, music and recreation activities to help address key emotional, behavioral or mental health issues that may not be accessible through words
+- Expressive therapy groups – Incorporate art, dance/movement, music, yoga and recreation therapies to help address key emotional, behavioral or mental health issues that may not be accessible through words.

 - Adolescent psychopharmacology – Uses medication to assist in treatment, when appropriate

 Multiple Levels of Care to Meet Individual Needs

 Our highly structured programs—both inpatient and partial—feature psychological and expressive therapy groups, family meetings and education services.
 Supportive peer group communities promote personal growth and understanding.

 Our therapeutic process helps teens learn effective coping skills while teaching them to take an active role in their own recovery and recognize available support sources.
 Family members participate through a series of meetings that focus on discharge planning and resources to assist with—and possibly prevent—future crisis.

 When round-the-clock monitoring is needed, our inpatient program offers 24-hour nursing care and full psychiatric services in a safe and structured environment.
 Medical supervision by highly qualified mental health professionals, many of whom are board-certified in adolescent psychiatry, means teens receive appropriate individual assessment, intervention, education, supportive therapies and discharge planning.